iac-oslo/azure-firewall-labs/docs/index.md

 - What is Azure Firewall
 - What are the common use cases for Azure Firewall
-- How to deploy and configure Azure Firewall with hub-and-spoke architecture
+- How to deploy and configure Azure Firewall with hub-and-spoke network topology
 - How Azure Firewall policies are structured
 - How to create and manage Network and Application rules
 - What is SNAT port exhaustion and how to mitigate it